ChristianKeys/ME-396P-Final-Project-cantcode.py/README.md

 Test 5: is a real life simulation of the UT Campus.

-Test "6" (animate_prm.py): Concerned with simulating how PRM is formed.
+Test "6" (animate_prm.py): concerned with simulating how PRM is formed.

-Test "7" (animate_rrt.py): Concerned with simulating how RRT is formed.
+Test "7" (animate_rrt.py): concerned with simulating how RRT is formed.

 ## Simulation Examples: